Most likely you’ve already heard of this cherry pineapple dump cake recipe and have made it yourself.

 Trust me, it will turn out better that way!

-Once you try this Dump Cake with Cherries, you’ll be addicted and will want to make it all the time.
+Once you try this cherry pineapple dump cake, you’ll be addicted and will want to make it all the time.

 My Mom made this for our birthdays several times and it was always so good!